bmc/grizzled-slf4j/index.md

 ## Installation

-Grizzled SLF4J is published to the `oss.sonatype.org` repository.
-Sonatype does *not* automatically push artifacts to the [Maven Central Repository][], so you have to pull your artifacts from Sonatype, itself.
-If you're using [SBT][], that's not a problem, since SBT automitically searches the Sonatype repository.
-If you're using [Maven][], you may have to specify the repository directly.
-See below for how to do that.
+Grizzled SLF4J is published to the `oss.sonatype.org` repository and automatically sync'd with the [Maven Central Repository][].

 * Version 1.0 supports Scala 2.10.0-M7
 * Version 0.6.10 supports Scala 2.9.2, 2.9.1-1, 2.9.1, 2.9.0-1, 2.9.0, 2.8.2,